 Thomas is also publishing and lecturing on Management, Marketing and CSR at leading universities, elected member of boards, such as foundations and Public Private Partnerships and a reviewer of Scientific Papers, i.e. for the European Marketing Academy.
 In particular, he is teaching a MBA Module at the University Eichstätt-Ingolstadt.

 Linda joined Intel’s global Corporate Responsibility Office in 2011.
-She manages Corporate Social Responsibility communications including the annual Corporate Responsibility Report, as well as ratings such as the Dow Jones Sustainability Indexes and the CDP.
+She manages Corporate Social Responsibility communications including the annual Corporate Responsibility Report.
 Linda also works with our Corporate Marketing Group to drive engagement through Intel’s social media channels.
 She has a B.S. in Conservation and Resource Studies from UC Berkeley.